Started this discussion. Last reply by Roman Geber Feb 18. 8 Replies 0 Likes

 Justin Lukasavige replied to Thomas Fruichantie Jr's discussion Questions about working for a nonprofit

-Lee Smith, ND said… I see your point too, and it makes sense that there have to be some boundaries.
+Lee Smith, Dr.DIY said… I see your point too, and it makes sense that there have to be some boundaries.

 repository for members' promotional links, downloads, etc might create a challenge to manage (I may want to TM that phrase), but it could keep the posts off the feed.